 We direct the IOUs to identify and pursue non-ratepayer funding streams from federal and state sources, which are available to fund OBF, and to report on their efforts in their annual reports on the expanded OBF program addressed in Section 3.5, below.
-The IOUs shall ensure that any different funding sources are separately tracked, including loan pool inflows and outflows, defaults, and administrative costs.
+The IOUs shall ensure that any different funding sources are accounted for separately tracked, including loan pool inflows and outflows, defaults, and administrative costs.
 In particular, each IOU shall ensure that there is no comingling of ratepayer and non-ratepayer funds.
-Each IOU is authorized to submit a Tier 1 advice letter to establish any necessary balancing accounts or subaccounts within existing balancing accounts to ensure different funding sources are separately tracked.
+Each IOU is authorized to submit a Tier 1 advice letter to establish any necessary balancing accounts or subaccounts within existing balancing accounts to ensure the separate accounting of different funding sources are separately tracked.